User interviews are one-on-one conversations between a researcher and a user that typically involve a predetermined set of open-ended questions.

 Surveys in particular serve an important role in building an understanding of user experience.
 With an automated survey tool such as Survicate, not only can you delve into your users’ world but also analyze and visualize your data, turning raw insights into actionable findings.

-Sign up for free to start collecting insights with Survicate and take a step closer to creating a product that truly resonates with your users.
+Sign up for free for a 10-day free trial to start collecting insights with Survicate and take a step closer to creating a product that truly resonates with your users.

 Senior Content Editor